-Balamara appointed HDR Incorporated (“HDR”) to complete a JORC (2012) compliant Mineral Resource estimate for the Sawin Thermal Coal Project in March 2015.
+Balamara appointed HDR Incorporated (“HDR”) to complete a JORC (2012) compliant Mineral Resource estimate for the Sawin Coal Project in March 2015.

 |Resource Classiffication||Mass||Ash||Moisture||GCV||Volatile Matter||Relative Density||Total Sulphur|

 The maiden coal resource has been compiled from a total of 34 historical drill holes.
 A minimum seam thickness limit of 0.6m and a raw ash content of 30% have been used to define coal resources.
 Coal quality estimated on air-dried basis.

 Boreholes drilled within Balamara's Drill Campaign

 Approx. combined lenght of drilled boreholes (m)

 Exploration Concession Area